A Field Guide to the Amazon

 FINALIST 2017-18 WOODWARD/NEWMAN DRAMA AWARD

-Having returned to London as her marriage to philandering fellow poet Ted Hughes implodes, Sylvia Plath debates whether to formally set her divorce in motion.
+Having returned to London as her marriage to faithless fellow poet Ted Hughes implodes, Sylvia Plath debates whether to formally set her divorce in motion.
 She unpacks her troubles to the exasperated art-historian divorced father and wannabe painter living in the apartment below, a disappointed academic with his own tragic history.
 Plath is as sensitive about being called crazy as the professor is about his homosexuality, then a jailable offense in the UK, where it is classified as mental illness, and he remains deep in the closet.
 These are two people living in exile and not coping well as the play toggles back and forth between their mirror-image sitting rooms all the way to the finish line of this poetic whydunnit.
 Indeed they loathe each other until they discover devastating common ground.
-A new full-length work in a Surrealist, free-verse style charting Plath's path to self-destruction and an unlikely last friendship.
+A new full-length work in a Surrealist, free-verse style charting Plath's path to self-destruction and an unlikely final friendship.

 2017 Papatango New Writing Prize committee: "An effective and insightful depiction of a notorious and profoundly sad episode.
 The script's ambition to collide poetic voices with theatricality is apparent and laudable."